multihack/multihack-brackets/README.md

 4. Click **Join Room**.
 Your code is now being synchronized!
 5. **File > Stop Multihack** will stop collaboration.

+## Voice Calls
+Brackets does not allow microphone access by default.
+You must launch brackets with:
+`brackets --args --enable-media-stream` if you want to enable voice calls.

 This extension currently only syncs *changes* and will not realize any code differences on joining a room.
 Use Git or another version control to make sure you start with the same initial code.

 ## Running Your Own Instance